Voyager006/Autosplitters/Trackmania Turbo/README.md

 - In LiveSplit, right-click and go to "Edit Splits..."
 - Click the "Activate" button to download and enable the script

-Once activated, individual features can be enabled/disabled in the settings.
+Once activated, start/split/reset functionality can be toggled in the settings.

 Then, make sure to compare against "Game Time" in LiveSplit.